 In any case, the legislation applicable to all of these aspects is one of the best coordinated practically worldwide.
 On the one hand, the WIPO (Worldwide International Property Organisation) covers both types of property in all of their aspects.
-On the other hand, the TRIPS agreement (Trade-Related aspects of Intellectual Property rights) establishes certain minimum levels of protection and obliges all member countries of the WTO (World Trade Organisation) to develop them within certain timeframes, according to the level of development of the country.
+On the other hand, the TRIPS agreement (Trade-Related aspects of Intellectual Property rights) establishes certain minimum levels of protection and obliges all member countries of the WTO (World Trade Organisation) to develop them within certain timeframes, according to the level of development of the country.3

 Article 27 of the Declaration of Human Rights acknowledges that everyone has the right to the protection of the moral and material interests resulting from any scientific, literary or artistic production of which he is the author.
 However, in many cases (and frequently in the case of software), this right is transferred in practice to the companies that employ the creators or that distribute or sell their creations.
-Nonetheless, intellectual property is justified not just morally, but also for practical reasons, in order to comply with another right: the public's right to benefit from creation, promoting it through incentives and protecting investments in creation, research and development.
+Nonetheless, intellectual property is justified (3)The TRIPS agreement was signed under pressure from the industrialised countries (especially the US and Japan). not just morally, but also for practical reasons, in order to comply with another right: the public's right to benefit from creation, promoting it through incentives and protecting investments in creation, research and development.
 In order to harmonise these two rights, intellectual property is temporary and expires once it has fulfilled its function of promotion.